The type of rail connection you choose is a very important consideration in the long term.

 Direct to rail clamps: (This is what you want to use)

 This type of clamp replaces the slider joiner in place of a tight fitting clamp.
 There are many versions produced made by Split-Jaw, Accucraft, Aristocraft and others.
 I went with Split-jaws personally due to function and feedback on customer reviews and comments and have been happy with the decision.
 They eliminate the worry and hassle of bad electrical connections and never work loose.
 Clamps like the Split-jaw also allow easy removal of a section of track at a later time by the loosening of one screw which loosens only one end of the track.
-This allows the track to be lifted straight up while the clamp stays connected to the other rail.
-Removing track sections when using joiners is a pain and requires the track be bent and pulled to get the rail to slide out.
+This allows easy removal of track sections and allows for the track to be lifted straight up while the clamp stays connected to the other rail.
+(In comparison, removing track sections when using the slider type joiners that usually come with the track when you buy it is a pain and requires the track be bent and pulled to get the rail to slide out.)

 Photo of a Split Jaw direct to rail clamp.